YesWeCandrew/MyMarketplace/items/report.md

 ## Conflict Resolution Protocol

-If a member fails to meet a deadline for a task – someone (including possibly said member) takes the task who can complete it as soon as possible.
+If a member fails to meet a deadline for a task:

+Someone (including possibly said member) takes the task who can complete it as soon as possible.

-If there is a disagreement – Vote on it as a group.
+If there is a disagreement:

+Vote on it as a group.
 If this is a 2v2 tie and the nobody wants to budge to the other side then whoever’s job it was to make that part gets final say.

-If a member gets sick and is unable to complete their work, then the other members will have to be distributed their tasks, if possible with later deadlines than originally.
+If a member gets sick and is unable to complete their work:

+The other members will have to be distributed their tasks, if possible with later deadlines than originally.

 ## Application Description